nothke/UnityDOTSGotchas/README.md

 ## Mathematics swizzling

-There is a hidden feature (doesn't show up in VS autocomplete) in Mathematics library commonly refered to as "swizzling", where you can swap or convert values very easily, similar to how it's done in HLSL code.
+There is a hidden feature (doesn't show up in VS auto complete) in Mathematics library commonly referred to as "swizzling", where you can swap or convert values very easily, similar to how it's done in HLSL code.

 A common swizzling example is when you want to convert 3D position into a horizontal 2D vector, so you want to put x and z into a float2's x and y:
 ```